Zauberman/Fraktole/README.md

 > **A Linux-native tiling command center for orchestrating autonomous AI coding agents, Allowing UI easiness for Loops , with a set of premaid loops (Auto compose).**

-Fraktole pairs real terminal multiplexing with a supervising **Reviewer model** that acts as an autonomous general: it dispatches substantive work to an agent workforce running in live PTY tiles, verifies code and runtime state itself, and manages goals through to completion.
+Fraktole pairs terminal multiplexing with a supervising **Reviewer model** that has the role of an autonomous general: it dispatches substantive work to an agent workforce running in live PTY tiles, verifies code and runtime state itself, and manages goals through to completion.

 The monorepo contains the desktop workstation (`apps/desktop`) and the Flutter Android remote companion (`apps/mobile`) with its local TLS pairing bridge.